 According to a 2015 study from the National Center for Biotechnology Information, in the United States, over 8 million people, or 3% of those who are over the age of 12, have used mescaline in some form during their lifetime, including synthetic mescaline.
 Of the 8 million, 5.5 million used the naturally occurring mescaline in peyote at least once.

 If you or a loved one are suffering from mescaline addiction, there is hope.
-The Phoenix Recovery and Counseling Centers are here to help with treatment for mescaline addiction.
+The Phoenix Recovery Center is here to help with treatment for mescaline addiction.
 Our mescaline addiction program provides patients with the help they need to overcome their addiction and recover.
 Read on to learn more about mescaline and peyote addiction and the mescaline treatment options available from The Phoenix.

 What is Peyote and Mescaline?